zachglick/neural-network-potential-workshop/meeting_2/README.md

 This function assigns interatomic distances (instead of raw coordinates) to the constant-length per-molecule feature vector (`X`).
 Are distances translationally and rotationally invariant?

-Re-run `train_aspirin_neural_network.py` and see if you get better results (i.e. a lower test RMSE).
+Re-run `train_aspirin_neural_network.py` and see if you get better results (i.e. a lower validation RMSE).
 You make have to re-tune the learning rate.

 ---

 ### Fifth Exercise : Optimize the training process

-After completing the first four excercises, see how low you can get the test RMSE.
+After completing the first four excercises, see how low you can get the validation RMSE.

 You may want to try implementing your own custom feature vector.
 You can do this by implementing the `make_features_distance_custom` function in `aspirin_dataset.py`.
 Consider using angles in addition to distances.